 - The responsible lecturer is normally available during parts of the exam to answer more specific questions.

 - You may bring drinks and snacks into the exam.

 If you have exam support (extra writing time, individual sitting, etc.), please let us know your needs well in advance.
 You must still register for the exam/re-exam via Ladok for Students.

 You must notify your needs at least three weeks before the exam to the course coordinator (applies in Lund) or to the coordinator for exams pedagogical support (applies for Campus Helsingborg).
 This also applies if you have more time to register for the exam in the registration system.
 This is so that we can meet your requests.
 The opening hours for registration in Ladok for students are normally from three weeks before the exam period to one week before.

-Even if you write the exam separately in another room, you will be given the anonymous code by the exam invigilator (provided that you have registered for the exam/re-exam in the student portal).
+Even if you write the exam separately in another room, you will be given the anonymous code by the exam invigilator (provided that you have registered for the exam/re-exam in Ladok for students).

 When the result of the exam has been entered into Ladok you will receive a notification via email.
-You can see your result through the Student Portal.
+You can see your result through Ladok for students.